 Palliative care/supportive care.
 Clinical trials are underway to find better ways of reducing symptoms and side effects of current craniopharyngioma treatments to improve comfort and quality of life for patients.

 Managing long-term side effects.
 There are several ongoing studies to find more effective ways to treat obesity, which is a common long-term side effect for survivors of childhood craniopharyngioma.
 Learn more in this guide's Follow-Up Care section.

-Looking for More about the Latest Research?
+Looking for More About the Latest Research?

-- To find clinical trials specific to your diagnosis, talk with your child’s doctor or search online clinical trial databases now.
+- To find clinical trials specific to your child's diagnosis, talk with your child’s doctor or search online clinical trial databases.

 - Listen to a podcast with an expert about research about craniopharyngioma announced at the 2021 ASCO Annual Meeting.